Ramanuja125/JavaExecutedCodes/README.md

 # JavaExecutedCodes
-All the java executed codes
-All the codes has been executed, along with the question name
+All the codes I have executed, along with the question name.